-For a Will to be valid in Riverside County or San Bernardino County Probate Courts the testator (person who made the Will) must have been eighteen years old or older at the time of execution and have the mental capacity to: (1) understand what a Will is, (2) understand that the document he or she is signing is his or her Will, (3) understand the extent of his or her wealth, and (4) know his or her spouse, descendants, parents, and other persons he or she wants to benefit.
+For a Will to be valid in Riverside, San Bernardino, San Diego, Orange, or Los Angeles County, Probate Courts the testator (person who made the Will) must have been eighteen years old or older at the time of execution and have the mental capacity to: (1) understand what a Will is, (2) understand that the document he or she is signing is his or her Will, (3) understand the extent of his or her wealth, and (4) know his or her spouse, descendants, parents, and other persons he or she wants to benefit.
 Unless the Will is a Holographic Will (100% in the handwriting of the testator), it must also be witnessed by two disinterested persons (meaning they are not inheriting anything under the terms of the Will).

 Another ground for challenging a Will is that the testator was subject to undue influence.
 Undue influence is the use of pressure by a trusted person or someone with authority over the testator to get the testator to execute a Will or other document that gives an unfair advantage to that person.
 Often, persons providing care to a frail senior can use the senior’s dependency on them to persuade the testator to benefit the caregiver.
 The benefit might be changing his or her Will, adding the caregiver to the senior’s bank accounts, or signing a deed to the senior’s residence.
 A victim of undue influence need not be suffering from an illness or other condition.
 He or she must only be vulnerable to persuasion by the person in the position of authority or trust.
 The person in the position of authority or trust might be a caregiver, a person assisting the senior with his or her finances, or a pastor at a church, as well as an advisor, such as an attorney, financial planner or CPA, or even a friend, neighbor or family member who has gained the senior’s trust.